petrum01/Capstone_project_object_detection/README.md

 ### Converting to TFRecord file format

 TFRecord is Tensorflow’s own binary storage format.
-We need to convert the dataset (images in jpg format and annotations in xml format) to this format in order to improve the performance of our import pipeline and as a consequence, lowering the training time of our model.
+We need to convert the dataset (images in .jpg format and annotations in .xml format) to this format in order to improve the performance of our import pipeline and as a consequence, lowering the training time of our model.

 Indeed, instead of loading the data simply using python code at each step and feed it into a graph, we will use an input pipeline which takes a list of files (in this case in TFRecord format), create a file queue, read, and decode the data.